Skip to main content

 • Physical Changes ∞ Hair thinning, skin changes, or alterations in body temperature regulation, such as hot flashes or cold intolerance.

 Each of these symptoms, while seemingly disparate, can be interconnected through the vast web of hormonal interactions.
-For instance, a decline in can lead to fatigue and weight gain, while imbalances in sex hormones might contribute to mood fluctuations and sleep disturbances.
+For instance, a decline in thyroid hormone can lead to fatigue and weight gain, while imbalances in sex hormones might contribute to mood fluctuations and sleep disturbances.
 The body’s systems are not isolated; they operate in a continuous, dynamic interplay.

 The Initial Clinical Markers